Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Rinse the chips in cold water.

-Dust the chips with flour, salt & pepper.
+Season the chips with salt & pepper.
 You can use other seasonings too if you like.

 I find this the best way to get crispy airfryer chips that are crisp on the outside and fluffy inside.
 See below for more cooking tips or suggestions.